 New employee onboarding

-Moves, adds, and changes (MACs)
+Moves, adds and changes (MACs)

 Once set up, users can lean on the IT support function to assist with issues – again with the expectation that each will receive a consistent level of service.
-In a hybrid workplace, such queries will rarely be managed face-to-face or by physically gaining access to the user’s machine.
+In a hybrid workplace, such queries will rarely be managed face to face, or by physically gaining access to the user’s machine.

 Utilizing flexible office workspaces

 Commercial office space is expensive and occupies a large carbon footprint.
-Hybrid working practices mean a company with 500 employees does not need space for 500 desks.
-However, the dynamic nature of hybrid working makes it uncertain exactly how large that space should be and – crucially – how it should be organized into meeting spaces, formal areas, quiet zones, and so on.
+Hybrid working practices mean that a company with 500 employees does not need space for 500 desks.
+However, the dynamic nature of hybrid working makes it uncertain exactly how large that space should be and – crucially – how it should be organized into meeting spaces, formal areas, quiet zones and so on.